Saint Petersburg city, Russia (Sankt Peterburg, St Petersburg)

 Saint Petersburg city map, Russia

-Saint Petersburg was founded by the first Russian emperor Peter I in 1703.
-This was the date of founding Peter and Paul fortress.
-Peter I wanted the new city to be important in maintaining the water routes from Russia to Europe.
-Opposite the Peter and Paul fortress the first commercial port of Saint-Petersburg was founded.
+St. Petersburg was founded by the first Russian Emperor Peter I in 1703.
+This was the date of founding the Peter and Paul fortress.

-From 1712 till 1918 Saint Petersburg was the capital of Russian Empire and the residence of Russian emperors.
-In 1715 a Naval Academy was founded here, in 1719 - the first Russian public museum - “Kunstkamera”.
+From 1712 till 1918, St. Petersburg was the capital of the Russian Empire and the residence of the Russian emperors.
+In 1715, a Naval Academy was founded here, in 1719, “Kunstkamera” - the first public museum in Russia.

-In 1724 Saint Petersburg Academy of Science was founded, in 1756 - a theater.
-In 1837 the first Russian railroad was opened from Saint Petersburg to Tsarskoye Selo (now the town of Pushkin), in 1851 - from Saint Petersburg to Moscow.
-In early 20th century the city survived 3 revolutions: in 1905-1907, February and October revolutions of 1917.
+In 1724, St. Petersburg Academy of Sciences was founded, in 1756 - a theater.
+In 1837, the first Russian railroad was opened (from Saint Petersburg to Tsarskoye Selo, the residence of the imperial family), in 1851 - from Saint Petersburg to Moscow.

 Saint Petersburg views